lauk20/AudioSteganography/README.md

 ## Development Log
+### 12/27/21
+**Kenny Lau:** Added comments to code and made formatting better.

+### 12/26/21
+**Kenny Lau:** Worked on write-up/explanation of concepts.

+### 12/23/21
+**Kenny Lau:** Worked on presentation/slides.

+### 12/22/21
+**Kenny Lau:** Worked on the method where WAV chunks are added at the end of an audio file.
+(Raw message added to end of file but enclosed in WAV chunk so that it does not break audio playing programs).

 ### 12/21/21
 **Kenny Lau:** Worked on write-up and presentation.
 Tested the programs we have made so far.

 ### 12/20/21
-**Kenny Lau:** Started detailed write-up on project to explain what we learned while working on this project.
+**Kenny Lau:** Worked detailed write-up on project to explain what we learned while working on this project.
 Started on slides for presentation.

 ### 12/19/21
 **Kenny Lau:** Fixed LSB encoding.
 Before it was altering the LSB of every byte in the file.
 However, since we are using 16-bit audio files, this meant that not every LSB is truly insignificant.
 So, made it so that it only altered the LSB of the 2 bytes (i.e. the LSB of the 1st byte in the 2 byte series).